 Preserving the natural environment is a responsibility railroads take seriously.

-This commitment to technology is a growing factor in freight rail’s impressive environmental record.
-Railroads move approximately one-third of all U.S. exports and intercity freight volume in the United States.
-U.S Environmental Protection Agency data show freight railroads account for only 0.6% of total U.S. greenhouse gas emissions and only 2.0% of the transportation-related sources, while accounting for well over one third of intercity freight ton-miles.
+- U.S Environmental Protection Agency data show freight railroads account for only 0.6% of total U.S. greenhouse gas emissions and only 2.0% of the transportation-related sources, while accounting for well over one third of intercity freight ton-miles.